 Skip to main content

-Under the PFP model, producers must report every year the quantities of materials they marketed the previous year.
+Under the Quebec government regulation based on extended producer responsibility, Quebec producers are legally required to report every year the quantities of materials they marketed the previous year.
 Their contributions are then used to finance the following year’s operating costs in real time, through quarterly payments.
-For example, in 2024, a producer would report the quantities of materials they marketed in 2023, and then pay their calculated PFP contribution in 2025.

 Who sets the terms?

-As the organization in charge of Quebec’s curbside recycling system, we draw up the annual fee schedules and collect the payments.
-The PFP is included in the membership contract you sign with us as a producer.
+• As the organization in charge of Quebec’s curbside recycling system, we apply the regulation introduced by the government of Quebec.
+We draw up the contribution schedules in accordance with the fee-setting formula and collect the payments.

 Where does the money go?